vijishmadhavan/ArtLine/README.md

 The amazing results that the model has produced has a secret sauce to it.
 The intial model could'nt create the sort of output I was expecting, it mostly struggled with recogonizing facial features.
 First success in the project came when the model recogonized facial structure.
 Even though (https://github.com/yiranran/APDrawingGAN) produced great results it had limitations like (frontal face photo similar to ID photo, preferably with clear face features, no glasses and no long fringe.)
 I wanted to break-in and produce results that could recogonize any pose.
 Achieving proper lines around the face, eyes, lips and nose depends on the data u give the model.
 APDrawing dataset alone was not enough so I had to combine selected photos from Anime sketch colorization pair dataset.
 The combined dataset helped a bit, but nothing impressive.
 So here comes the idea of "blended dataset".

 The success came in with the idea of generating a blended dataset, i.e. to combine the pair.
 I did not find any paper or projects doing it, the idea is kind of giving a hint to the model to recogonize what's what!!.
 This secret sauce helped in fixing the issue and generating wonderfull output.

-## Cartoonize

-Cartoonizing the line art was another huge task.
-This model also struggled with poses of the person in photo, differentiating teeth and lips and to leave the eyes as white as it is.
-The trick behind the success was to train the model with anime pairs before actually introducing the face portraits.
-Anime pairs helped the model to understand colours better, kinda transfer learning!!
-The face colour portrait is custom dataset made by me.
-The model trained on anime dataset was trained further with portrait photo pairs, this helped to produce amazing output, it even does great with eyes and lips too.

 ## Technical Details